xslim/restlesspoint.com/_posts/static/0001-01-01-locations.md

 ---
 layout: page
-permalink: /locations/
+permalink: /map/
 title: Locations
 headline: About This Site
-description: Restless Point is a travel site
+description: ""
 tags:
   - travel
 published: true
 ---

-Here will be a map
+Here will be a map showing all locations mentioned in our articles